netdata/netdata/docs/getting-started.md

 You can configure both internal and external plugins, along with the individual modules.
 There are many ways to do so:

 -   In `netdata.conf`, `[plugins]` section: Enable or disable internal or external plugins with `yes` or `no`.
 -   In `netdata.conf`, `[plugin:XXX]` sections: Each plugin has a section for changing collection frequency or passing options to the plugin.
 -   In `.conf` files for each external plugin: For example, at `/etc/netdata/python.d.conf`.
 -   In `.conf` files for each module : For example, at `/etc/netdata/python.d/nginx.conf`.

-It's complex, so let's walk through an example of collecting data from an Nginx web server using the `nginx` module and the `python.d` plugin orchestrator.
+It's complex, so let's walk through an example of the various `.conf` files responsible for collecting data from an Nginx web server using the `nginx` module and the `python.d` plugin orchestrator.

 First, you can enable or disable the `python.d` plugin entirely in `netdata.conf`.